rValin/MigrationBundle/README.md

 ```

-2) Then add the WhiteOctoberPagerfantaBundle to your application kernel:
+2) Then add the RValinMigrationBundle to your application kernel:
 ```php
 // app/AppKernel.php
 public function registerBundles()